aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 time is a hurdle that many of the current ACI-REFs have run up against.
-Often, working with IT professionals at our institutions, or at the institution with whom the researcher is collaborating, is the proper route to resolution.
-So keep in mind some of the basic network bottlenecks, but be aware that there may be technical issues you are unaware of if you are not tied directly into your IT department; a discussion with them should be a priority when dealing with these issues
+Often, working with IT professionals at our institutions, or at the institution with whom the researcher is collaborating, is the proper route to resolution, so keep in mind some of the basic network bottlenecks, but be aware that there may be technical issues you are unaware of if you are not tied directly into your IT department; a discussion with them should be a priority when dealing with these issues